Best 22LR Handguns For Defensive Use

 If you want to combine a small, easily concealed pistol with an unbeatable style and a .22 LR chambering, then the Beretta 21/A Bobcat is the way to go.
 Beretta’s Bobcat is old-school cool and comes in a proven and reliable platform.
 The Beretta Bobcat gives shooters with the weakest hands a means to load the weapon.
 Plus, its DA/SA trigger and open slide design help ensure total reliability.

 The Beretta 21/A is a tip-up design.
 The barrel tips up, and the shooter can directly load the chamber of the gun.
 No racking is required, so hand strength doesn’t matter.
 The Bobcat is also tiny, with an overall length of only 4.9 inches.
-It’s super small and very easy to conceal.
+It’s super small and very easy to carry concealed.

 Beretta figured out a few ways to maximize reliability with the .22 LR automatic platform.
 The big open slide ensures easy ejection and also makes defeating malfunctions easy.
 The DA/SA trigger allows you to restrike the round should it fail to ignite initially.